pavlenex/btcpayserver/README.md

 ./build.sh
 ```

-## How to run
+### How to run

-Use the `run` scripts to run BTCPay Server, this example shows how to print the available command line arguments of BTCPay Server.
+Use the `run` scripts to run BTCPay Server, this example shows how to print the available command-line arguments of BTCPay Server.

 On Powershell: